はじめによんでください

 West discussing race and human nature in 2019

-In West's view, the September 11 attacks "gave white Americans a glimpse of what it means to be a black person in the United States", feeling "unsafe, unprotected, subject to random violence, and hatred for who they are".[87]
-"The ugly terrorist attacks on innocent civilians on 9/11", he said, "plunged the whole country into the blues."[87]
+In West's view, the September 11 attacks "gave white Americans a glimpse of what it means to be a Black person in the United States", feeling "unsafe, unprotected, subject to random violence, and hatred for who they are". "", He added that "the ugly terrorist attacks on innocent civilians on 9/11 plunged the whole country into the blues".[73][non-primary source needed]

 West was arrested on October 13, 2014, while protesting against the shooting of Michael Brown and participating in Ferguson October,[74][75] and again on August 10, 2015, while demonstrating outside a courthouse in St. Louis on the one-year anniversary of Brown's death.[76]
 The 2015 documentary film #Bars4Justice includes footage of West demonstrating and being arrested in Ferguson.[77]